jasminediaconu/GoGreen/README.md

 ## Name:
 ![Jasmine Diaconu](/images/readmePictures/jasmine_diaconu.jpg)<br/>
 Personal Development Plan:

+Good at:

+- Programming
+- Problem solving
+- Creative

+Seeking improvement:

+- Organizational skills
+- Coding skills

+Goals:

-- Learning how to work in a team
+- To learn how to work in a team
-- Improving my coding skills
+- To make a great application

+Steps:

+- Make a well organized plan
+- Google, search for information, learn how to use the available resources
+- Code
+- Ask for help when stuck/discuss with the team when needed